• Skip to content

 • a non-profit organisation that has charitable, benevolent, philanthropic or patriotic purposes

-• a society or institution whose resources are used for the relief of poverty, promotion of education, defence or any other patriotic object, or for any other purpose which we consider to be charitable.
+• a society or institution whose resources are used for the relief of poverty, promotion of education, defence or any other patriotic object, or for any other purpose that we consider to be charitable.

 If granted:

-• your exempt status will be reviewed every three years from the date of issue and
+• your exempt status will be reviewed every three years from the date of issue

 • you must tell us of any changes to your organisation that may affect the exemption.